MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/calculate-a-route.md

 |travelMode||**Optional.** The mode of travel for the route.|One of the following values:<br /><br /> -   Driving **[default]**<br />-   Walking<br />-   Transit|

 ## Response
  A Route resource is returned when you make a request with one of the following URLs.
 For more information about the Route resource, see [Route Data](../rest-services/route-data.md).
-For more information about the common response syntax for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Common Response Description](../rest-services/common-response-description.md).
+For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).
 JSON and XML responses are provided for the URL examples in the following section.

  These URLs support JSON (application/json) and XML (application/xml) response formats.
 A JSON response is provided by default, unless you request XML output by setting the output (o) parameter.
 For more information, see [Output Parameters](../rest-services/output-parameters.md).